Ghost173/html-css-ecommerce-design/README.md

 this is i create for my UI/UX class work

 ### task
-only we jave to use html, css and bootsstrap no any other lanugaes
+only we have to use html, css and bootsstrap no any other lanugaes

 #use